JKHeadley/rest-hapi/README.md

 Many-many relationships can include extra fields that contain data specific to each association instance.
-This is accomplished through linking models which behave similar to pivot tables in a relational database.
+This is accomplished through linking models which behave similar to pivot/through tables in a relational database.
 Linking model files are stored in the ``/models/linking-models`` directory and follow the same ``{name}.model.js`` format as normal models.
 Below is an example of a many-many relationship between the ``user`` model and itself through the ``friends`` association.